Search Articles

 • did not submit an enrollment request to the Social Security Administration (SSA).

-In addition, CMS has announced an SEP for people to make changes to their Medicare Advantage and prescription drug plans if they missed the open enrollment period or a special enrollment period due to the coronavirus pandemic.
+In addition, the CMS has announced an SEP for people to make changes to their Medicare Advantage and prescription drug plans if they missed the open enrollment period or a special enrollment period due to the coronavirus pandemic.
 The SEP is available until July 13, 2020.

 Created date: 05/13/2020